jbenand/jbenand.github.io/index.md

 {% include_relative assets/plots/actors_age.html %}

-Regardless of the period, women on screen tend to be younger than their male counterprt.
+Regardless of the period, women on screen tend to be younger than their male counterpart.
+This can be see with some explicit examples such as in "Pretty Woman" from 1990 where the male Lead (Richard Gere) was 41 years old and the female Lead (Julia Roberts) was 23 years old.
+This classic romantic comedy has an 18-year gap between the leads.
+While it's a fictional story, the age disparity became a hallmark of the genre during that era.

 What could explain such noticeable difference in averages ?
-Could it be related to societal expectations, casting preferences or even the types of roles offered to women copared to men.
+Could it be related to societal expectations, casting preferences or even the types of roles offered to women compared to men.
 This pattern raises intriguing questions about representation and the evolution of gender dynamics in the film industry.
 Let us investigate women representation in movies to deepen our understanding of such dynamics.

 # Women representation in movies